bachew/gpgedit/README.md

     $ mkdir tmp

-Since GpgEdit is very simple, just run these manual tests:
+Run `tox` to run unit tests on Python 2.7 and 3.

+Lastly, some manual tests:

     # Create new gpg file
     $ gpgedit tmp/x.gpg